 Things to do in Banff in January

-Banff and Lake Louise SnowDays celebration
+Banff and Lake Louise SnowDays Celebration

 Every January, Banff and Lake Louise celebrate the beauty of winter in the mountains with the annual SnowDays celebration.
+If you are looking for the best Banff winter activities for non-skiers, planning a trip in January during the SnowDays Celebration is an excellent time to visit.

-2021 will look a little different than past years, but in a normal year visitors to the Banff SnowDays festival will enjoy the best winter has to offer:
+Visitors to the Banff SnowDays festival will enjoy the best winter has to offer:

 - Watch artists carve beautiful, huge snow sculptures all around downtown Banff.